 Mobile learning and microlearning go hand-in-hand.
 It’s a great fit for online training reinforcement and knowledge refreshers.
 Mobile learning is also ideal for remote workers who need round-the-clock access to online training materials.

 Ultimately, it all boils down to your needs, objectives, and online training budget.
 Survey your employees to learn as much as you can about their learning preferences and expectations.
 You should also conduct a thorough training needs analysis and evaluate your current online training strategy.
-What is lacking from your training program, and how can these strategies provide a solution?
+What is lacking from your training and development plan, and how can these strategies provide a solution?
 Last, but not least, use this article to narrow your list of options and find the ideal online training approach for your corporate eLearning program.

 Do you need to de-clutter your online training course?
 Are you looking for ways to make complex topics more digestible?
 Read the article 8 Tips To Simplify Online Training Courses to discover the top tips to simplify your online training course and improve knowledge retention.